 For hard-lined minimalist travellers, nothing will get your light-packing sensibilities buzzing like the Tortuga Setout Packable Daypack.
 Built with a lightweight 30D ripstop nylon, this brilliantly-designed daypack weighs just 8.5 ounces, propelling it ahead of all its competitors as by far the lightest entry on our list.

 Rest assured that the weight savings isn’t just about saving a couple grams on your shoulders.
 The true brilliance of the design of the Tortuga Setout Daypack is that it folds up into its own front pocket for portability.
 Unlike most travel daypacks, this won’t take up prime space in your luggage.
-It easily tucks into a small corner in your bag so that you’ll barely notice that you’re bringing it along.
+It easily tucks into a small corner of your backpack so that you’ll barely notice that you’re bringing it along.

 Even with its extreme packability, the Tortuga Setout Daypack doesn’t skimp out on features.
 For comfort, the pack’s shoulder pads are made from an air mesh that provides excellent air flow to keep you cool on the hottest of days.
 They’re even adjustable and include a removable sternum strap to keep the load centred.